 Expenses and debts due diligence when buying a business

 Due diligence for buying a business involves a detailed review of the business's costs and liabilities.
 If you don't comprehensively understand the business's debts and ongoing costs, you may be taking more risk than necessary.
-The due diligence process makes sure you are getting the most for your money - without receiving any surprises after you complete the purchase.
+The due diligence process makes sure you are getting the most for your money—without receiving any surprises after you complete the purchase.
 It is a good idea to consult a professional adviser to help answer the following questions.

 - Are all expenses shown?
 Will you, as the new owner, have the same level of expenses?